RosterElf Logo

 Define clear authority and limits

-Document what the delegate can and cannot do, including approval limits.
+Document what the delegate can and cannot do, including approval limits and escalation triggers.

 Key actions: